tmmlaarhoven/lichess-knockout/README.md

   - [ ] Implement different tiebreak options that people may want to use.
   - [ ] Terminate matches early if the winner is already decided (for >=2 games per match) and update the bracket accordingly.
   - [ ] Make it possible to host a knock-out tournament where e.g. the top 8 qualify to the next round, and it stops after 8 players are left (and 8 players are winners).
+  - [ ] Make the tournament description modifiable.
     - This can technically already be achieved by hosting 8 separate tournaments.
   - [ ] Make double-elimination brackets an option(?).
 - Bracket visualization